Russia humiliates Borrell in Moscow

 'Palm Trees in the Snow' is a Spanish film about Cuba which had come up earlier in the press briefing.

-And that final moment, in which a baffled-sounding Borrell tried to make friends with Lavrov, despite Lavrov's rudeness, encapsulated Friday's events.
+And that final moment, in which an off-script Borrell tried to make friends with Lavrov, despite Lavrov's rudeness, encapsulated Friday's events.

-Russia notified Germany, Poland, and Sweden that one each of their diplomats in Moscow was "persona non grata" while Borrell and Lavrov were speaking to press, EU sources told EUobserver.
+Russia had notified Germany, Poland, and Sweden that one each of their diplomats in Moscow was "persona non grata" while Borrell and Lavrov were speaking to press, EU sources told EUobserver.

 It did so on grounds they took part in "illegal" protests to free Russian opposition hero Alexei Navalny on 22 January, but timed its announcement to cause the most offence.